wtsnjp/WTStyle/README.md

-# WTStyles Package
+# WTStyle Package (v0.0)

-This is LaTeX package which collect macros that the author often use to create LaTeX documents.
-It contains following style files:

-* wtstyle.sty: define several document formats (pLaTeX only, at this point)
-* wtmath.sty: define macros for mathematics (amsmath package is required)
-* wtref.sty: extent LaTeX original \\label & \\ref command
-* wtkeyword.sty: help to make index
+WTStyle package defines several document formats for Japanese document (but only 'simple' style is available at this point).
+Only pLaTeX + jsarticle is supported today.
+This package

+## System Requirements

+* TeX format: pLaTeX2e
+* TeX engine: any engine

 ## Notice

 All files in this package are under developing.
 Almost all documents for those has not completed yet.

+## Documents

+Documents for this pacakge is in [doc directory](https://github.com/WatsonDNA/WTStyle/blob/master/doc) (Japanese).

 ## License

-This package released under [the MIT license](https://github.com/WatsonDNA/WTStyles/blob/master/LICENSE).
+This package released under [the MIT license](https://github.com/WatsonDNA/WTStyle/blob/master/LICENSE).